MaterializeInc/materialize/doc/user/content/overview/architecture.md

 Broadly, there are three classes of statements in Materialize:

-- **Creating sources** to ingest data from a Kafka topic, which is how data gets inserted into Materialize
+- **Creating sources** to ingest data from an external system, which is how data gets inserted into Materialize
 - **Reading data** from sources
 - **Creating views** to maintain the output of some query